acairncross/clash-ulx3s-examples/README.md

 The top entities/synthesis annotations and Makefile are all specific to the ULX3S board, but otherwise the designs are FPGA/board agnostic.

+## Example designs

+The bitstream for each example can be built with `make <example name>`.
+Note that you will need Yosys and nextpnr built with ECP5 support.

+### `counter`

+A counter displayed on the on board LEDs.

+### `ram`

+A block RAM that you can interact with (read and write) over a USB connection using a REPL.
+Run the REPL with `cabal run ram-repl`.

+### `stackMachine`

+A simple stack machine processor that you can interact with (evaluate arithmetic expressions) over a USB connection using a REPL.
+Run the REPL with `cabal run stack-machine-repl`.

+### `dvi`

+Uses a DVI transmitter to display test pattern on a monitor connected via the GPDI port.